Single binary.

 Native fail2zig.toml for new deployments.
 A dedicated parser reads jail.conf,

-jail.local, filter.d, action.d.
+jail.local, jail.d, and filter.d.
 The --import-config flag converts your existing fail2ban tree.

 Prometheus, out of the box